mikesapi/fasthpe/README.txt

 and as seen in the YouTube video: http://www.youtube.com/watch?v=6MfKMT-tfMs

-The code is available for download at: https://sites.google.com/site/mikesapi/research

 This software was developed as part of an undergraduate thesis within the department of 'Systems & Control Engineering (SCE)' at the University of Malta in 2008-2009.

-Any questions about the code/dissertation can be sent to mikesapi AT gmail DOT com.

 #########################